CraigHarley/SimpleGraphJS/README.md

 # SimpleGraph.js

-A very simple graph implementation for use in JS, using an adjacency matrix.
+A very simple graph implementation for use in JS or Typescript, using an adjacency matrix.

 ## Installing